 Guest access in Microsoft Teams

-Guest access allows teams in your organization to collaborate with people outside your organization by granting them access to existing teams and channels on one or more of your tenants.
-Anyone with a business or consumer email account, such as Outlook, Gmail, or others, can participate as a guest in Teams with full access to team chats, meetings, and files.
+Guest access allows teams in your organization to collaborate with people outside your organization by granting them access to existing teams and channels in Teams.
+Anyone with a business or consumer email account, such as Microsoft 365, Outlook, Gmail, or others, can participate as a guest in Teams with full access to team chats, meetings, and files.
 As the Teams admin, you control which features guests can (and can't) use in Teams - check out Manage guest access.

-Users in your organization who have standalone Office 365 subscription plans only, such as Exchange Online Plan 2, cannot be invited as guests to your organization because Teams considers these users to belong to the same organization.
-For these users to use Teams, they must be assigned an Office 365 Business Premium, Office 365 Enterprise, or Office 365 Education subscription.
+Users in your organization who have standalone Microsoft 365 or Office 365 subscription plans only, such as Exchange Online Plan 2, cannot be invited as guests to your organization because Teams considers these users to belong to the same organization.
+For these users to use Teams, they must be assigned an Microsoft 365 Business Standard, Office 365 Enterprise, or Office 365 Education subscription.

 Who is a guest?

 A guest is someone who isn't an employee, student, or member of your organization.
 They don't have a school or work account with your organization.
 For example, guests may include partners, vendors, suppliers, or consultants.
 Anyone who is not part of your organization can be added as guest in Teams.
 This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (with Outlook.com, Gmail.com or others) can participate as a guest in Teams, with full access to teams and channel experiences.